Rich Ross

 Rich Ross is the former Group President of Discovery Channel and Science Channel.
 Earlier in his tenure at Discovery he also oversaw Animal Planet and Velocity (TV network).
 Previously he was the Chief Executive Officer of Shine America, responsible for commercial strategy of the Shine Group in the United States.
 He was also the president of entertainment at Disney Channel, and chairman of Walt Disney Studios.
 When Ross was named Chairman of Walt Disney Studios in 2009, he became the first openly gay studio chief.

-Ross discussed his plans for Discovery Channel on January 8, 2015 at the 2015 Television Critics Association press tour.His starategy included hiring key senior level executives to oversee documentaries and specials, as well as scripted programming.
+Ross discussed his plans for Discovery Channel on January 8, 2015 at the 2015 Television Critics Association press tour.
+His strategy included hiring key senior level executives to oversee documentaries and specials, as well as scripted programming.
 He had the highest-rated Shark Week ever and its most-watched July ever.

 Early life

 Ross grew up in Eastchester, New York.
 His father, Marty, was a garment-industry executive, and his mother, Harriet, was a former teacher turned real-estate agent.
 Ross is Jewish.
 He graduated from Eastchester High School.
 When he was 19, he was hired to work in the mail room at the William Morris Agency in New York.
 He graduated from the University of Pennsylvania in 1983 with a Bachelor of Arts in International Relations and English.
 In 1986, he earned his J.D. degree from Fordham University.